 Space was at a premium at the Manteca Civic Center in 1998.

-Many members of the Vision 2020 Task Force were stunned to see some of the working conditions of municipal staff especially Manteca Police officers.
+Many members of the Vision 2020 Task Force — the citizens group the then City Council appointed to assist in drafting the current municipal general plan that is essentially a blueprint for growth — were stunned to see some of the working conditions of municipal staff especially Manteca Police officers.

 Police were literally fighting for elbow space in their cramped offices while evidence overflow was crammed into outside storage areas.
 Detectives were relocated to a vacant county agricultural inspectors building on Moffat Boulevard due to the shortage of space.

-The task force favored expanding the Civic Center complex at 1001 W. Center St. to accommodate staff and services needed when Manteca added 30,000 new residents over a 20-year period.
+The task force favored expanding the Civic Center complex at 1001 W. Center St. to accommodate staff and services needed to serve what they were told would be 30,000 more residents as Manteca was expected to reach a population of 77,000 in 2020.

 City staff, though, questioned whether all services could be accommodated on the existing site as envisioned when a master plan was adopted in 1986 for the site completed in 1978.
 That master plan called for the addition of a 15,000-square-foot auditorium onto the recreation rooms that had originally been designed as the first phase of a performing arts center.